 Many of us are experiencing lots of difficult emotions about the coronavirus pandemic.
 This may include feelings about getting sick, government restrictions, or struggling to see when the pandemic might end.

 These are some of the common feelings that people have told us they are having during coronavirus.
 You may also experience many other emotions about the pandemic which aren't recognised here.

 You may feel that there isn’t enough financial and welfare support for you, your family or community to live through the pandemic.

-Perhaps this is because the government restrictions make it difficult for you to keep working, and there isn’t enough support to help you deal with this.
+Perhaps this is because the pandemic makes it difficult for you to keep working, and there isn’t enough support to help you deal with this.

 You might feel stigmatised or negatively judged by others.
 Or you may worry that others will avoid you.

-Perhaps this is because you’ve already had coronavirus.
-Or if others may think your work makes you more likely to spread the virus.
-You may also feel like this if you live in an area that has rising infection rates.
+For example, this may be because others may think your work makes you more likely to spread the virus.
+Or if you live in an area that has rising infection rates.

 If you're worried about the spread of the coronavirus, you may feel relieved when stricter rules are introduced.

 These restrictions may give you a sense of safety from getting sick, for yourself and for others in your life.

 If you're experiencing these emotions, try to remind yourself of the following: